 The “wicker” chairs were from a trip to At Home when it was GardenRidge.
 They have held up really well.

 The chair pillows were also an At Home Store steal.

 The horse troughs were purchased at Tractor Trailer Supply and I turned them into aged coppered rolling beauties (I’ve got a step by step tutorial for you coming!).

 The olive jars and small urns were purchased from Home Depot a few years ago and after trying to help a friend of mine hunt these down… we have discovered they are no longer available.
-This is a bummer because for their size- the price was unbeatable.
+This is a bummer because of their size- the price was unbeatable.
 I did find a similar look for you.

 The lady statue I have had for a while and was purchased at Home Depot.
 All the other little decor and chimes came from Hobby Lobby.

 The wood lantern was a bargain at At Home Store for $25!
-I did have these on hand but, here is similar one…
+I did have these on hand but, here is a similar one…

 The greenery on the lattice enclosure is fake.
 Yep… fake.
 I was so thrilled to find this product.
 They use it all the time in outdoor restaurant areas and it has a UV warranty for 5 years!